center-for-threat-informed-defense/attack-workbench-frontend/README.md

 #### PKI Certificates

 For additional troubleshooting and installation of security certificates for use by ATT&CK Workbench, pleaser refer to [PKI Certificates instructions](docs/certs.md).

+### Developer Setup

+Please refer to our [local development instructions](docs/local-dev.md) for information on installing and running the application for local development and testing.

 ## Related Work